rafalkaron/rafalkaron.github.io/content/_index.md

 ## Tester

-Documenting software often involves clicking through the GUI or using the CLI.
-Because of that, I frequently discover:

-* Curious bugs
-* UX issues
-* UI inconsistencies

-As an Agile leader, I can log bugs, improvements, and feature suggestions like a tester.
-Additionally, my technical writing expertise enables me to clearly define steps to reproduce (STRs) and acceptance criteria (AC).
+I approach software documentation with a keen eye for usability issues, frequently identifying bugs and UI inconsistencies.
+My technical writing background enables precise bug logging and acceptance criteria definition.

 ## Teacher

 Once a teacher, always a teacher.

-Having a master's degree in teaching English and experience in education, I excel at:
+With a master's degree in teaching English, I excel in onboarding, workshops, and communicating with stakeholders, demonstrating software effectively and acting as a consultant.

-* Formulating clear procedural steps
-* Onboarding new employees and conducting workshops
-* Efficiently communicating with my team and subject matter experts (SMEs)
-* Confidently demonstrating software or processes
-* Acting as a consultant

 ## After hours